How to automate and grow your business: Beezr Guide

 - How much are you willing to invest?

 - Which is better for you, a CAPEX or an OPEX model?
-In more software terms, is cloud and SaaS better for your business or an on-premise application you own on your computer or server?
+In more software terms, are cloud and SaaS better for your business or an on-premise application you own on your computer or server?

 Why do my team members still use excel & spreadsheets?